 - Earn 2 points per dollar on all other purchases

-- Receive 1 free Night Award every year after your card account anniversary.
+- Receive 1 free Night Award every year after your card renewal month.
 Award can be used for one night (redemption level at or under 50,000 Marriott Bonvoy Points) at hotels participating in the Marriott Bonvoy(TM) program.
 Certain hotels have resort fees.

 - Each year, receive 15 nights toward Marriott Bonvoy elite status